Skip to content

 • Stop (Ctrl+.)

-• Set Solver Binary … — browse for the solver executable
+• Set Solver Library … — browse for the shared library file

 Help menu: